 Conventional medicine supports the paradigm that the tumour is the first stage of cancer, therefore, treating and removing the tumour should cure the cancer.
 Unfortunately statistics will show this is rarely the case.
 Conventional medicine also advocates treatment should only be used if supported by appropriate clinical trials showing efficacy.
-In fact, evidence based medicine suggests that the only reliable evidence needs to come from properly run randomised controlled trials.
+In fact, evidence based medicine suggests that the only reliable evidence needs to come from properly run randomised controlled trials (RCTs).
 Again, with conventional cancer treatment, this is generally not the case.

 The following is based on the conventional cancer paradigm.